CQC We Statement

 There are many reasons why someone might need support (e.g. disability, language, age) and there are a number of services that help.

 - the Feedback and Complaints Service (Adults) provide advice and support to people who receive services and their representatives;

-- advocacy can be used to help some people to make a complaint and to provide support given during the investigative process (see Independent Advocacy and Independent Mental Capacity Advocates).
+- advocacy can be used to help some people to make a complaint and to provide support given during the investigative process (see Independent Advocacy chapter and Independent Mental Capacity Advocate Service chapter).

 7. Investigating the Complaint

 The purpose of investigating the complaint is to establish the facts of what occurred.
 This should include – where appropriate – reviewing records, interviewing staff, conducting visits to the location involved and receiving specialist advice.